enkhbold470/gaia-prompt-library/README.md

 2. Browse to the prompt category you're interested in
 3. Copy the prompt template and fill in the required information
 4. Paste the completed prompt into GAIA's web interface or CLI

+## Performance Tips

+For best results with GAIA's hardware:

+1. **Model Selection**:
+   - For quick responses: Use Phi-3.5 Mini or Llama-3.2 1B
+   - For more complex tasks: Use Llama-3.2 3B or Mistral 7B

+2. **Response Length**:
+   - Set explicit word/token limits in your prompts
+   - For NPU-optimized performance, aim for responses under 200 words

+3. **Context Management**:
+   - Be specific about what information is most important
+   - Structure prompts to focus the model on key details

+4. **Batching Considerations**:
+   - When using the same model for multiple prompts, batch them when possible
+   - This is more efficient than loading/unloading models between prompts

 ## Contributing